cutting-edge-automata/statesmachine/README.md

-DFA -> a(n)b(n) n > 1
+		StatesMachineBuilder builder = new StatesMachineBuilder();
+		StatesMachine machine = builder.withName("Finite Automata")
+									   .states()
+									   .initState("Q0")
+									   .withState("Q1")
+									   .finalState("QF")
+									   .events()
+									   .withEvent("a")
+									   .withEvent("b")
+									   .withEvent("!")
+									   .transitions()
+									   .withTransition("Q0", "Q0", "a")
+									   .withTransition("Q0", "Q1", "b")
+									   .withTransition("Q1", "Q1", "b")
+									   .withTransition("Q1", "QF", "!")
+									   .build();

+		String inputString = "aaaaaaaaaaabbbbbbb";
+		machine.accept(inputString);

-InputString -> aaaaabbb
+    Output ->

     Transition completed from Q0 to Q0 on a
     Transition completed from Q0 to Q0 on a
     Transition completed from Q0 to Q0 on a
     Transition completed from Q0 to Q0 on a
     Transition completed from Q0 to Q0 on a
+    Transition completed from Q0 to Q0 on a
+    Transition completed from Q0 to Q0 on a
+    Transition completed from Q0 to Q0 on a
+    Transition completed from Q0 to Q0 on a
+    Transition completed from Q0 to Q0 on a
+    Transition completed from Q0 to Q0 on a
     Transition completed from Q0 to Q1 on b
     Transition completed from Q1 to Q1 on b
     Transition completed from Q1 to Q1 on b
+    Transition completed from Q1 to Q1 on b
+    Transition completed from Q1 to Q1 on b
+    Transition completed from Q1 to Q1 on b
+    Transition completed from Q1 to Q1 on b
+    Transition completed from Q1 to Q1 on b
+    Transition completed from Q1 to Q1 on b
+    Transition completed from Q1 to Q1 on b
+    Transition completed from Q1 to Q1 on b
     Transition completed from Q1 to QF on !

-This States Machine accepts -> aaaaabbb